reustle/reustle/index.md

 ## Around the world by train

-At age 24, I left New York and set out on a mission to circumnavigate the planet entirely by train.
+At age 24, I left New York and set out on a mission to circumnavigate the planet entirely by train and ship.
 Next time by motorcycle?
 [Read more](/rtw)

 <a href="/rtw"><img src="static/rtw-map.jpg" alt="Shane Reustle RTW Map" /></a>